testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #advanced, #draft`

 :white_check_mark:  **Do:** Any record that effects the test results should be added at the begining of the test.
 Excelemation mark.
-A common mistake is to
+A common mistake is to seed the entire test data or add one per suite - Leads to coupling between tests.
+What if

 <br/>

 👀 &nbsp; **Alternatives:** Persist  ❌ &nbsp; ; In every test ❌&nbsp;;